If you have never considered roses — as edible —

 Quick International Volunteer Opportunity: Comment below to tell the village children how you feel about their project (just scroll down to the comments section):

-Click Here to read our post about Yellow Roses.
+Click Here to read our post about child labor and Yellow Roses.
 Subscribe to learn more about our projects against poverty: